amineitji/Developmental-AI-Lab/README.md

 ```
 .
-├── world.py         # Stand-alone framework to implement your agents
+├── world.py        # Base framework to do the assignments in a cloned repository.
-├── resources.py     # Some classes useful to the lab
+├── agent4_base.py  # Some classes useful to assignment 4.
-├── docs             # Instructions
+├── docs            # Instructions.
 └── README.md       # This file.
 ```

 # The assignments in English